Please scroll down for the catalogue, but please be sure to read the below carefully first!

 An Irish variety dating from the 19th century, Sam Young is a dessert apple of medium size with greenish-yellow skin flushed red.
 Its flesh is crisp and juicy, with a rich, aromatic flavour.
 Though little known today, it was once well regarded in Ireland.

-Scarlet Crofton – Three available on MM106
+Scarlet Crofton – One available on MM106

 An Irish variety of great beauty, Scarlet Crofton bears brightly marbled red and orange skin.
 Its flavour is lively and refreshing, with a good balance of sweetness and acidity.
 It stores moderately well, offering fresh eating into winter.